Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Results

-To probe the single-cell system response, we placed a cell in the center of the disk-shaped micropattern, induced the cell polarization in a random direction, and let the system evolve according to Eqs.~\ref{eq:singlet_forcebalance}, \ref{eq:polarity_a}, and~\ref{eq:polarity_c} for 2 hrs (Fig.~\ref{fig:singlet_schematic}A).
-Fig.~\ref{fig:singlet_schematic}B plots one rotational cycle, in either direction, as the singlet navigates the confining geometry in our simulation.
-Along with trajectories, we plot the angular speed for several initializations and the averaged behavior over 3,200 simulations~\footnote{Without making assumptions about the underlying ratio of a binary proportion ($p=0.5$), and assuming a margin of error $E = \pm3\%$, we require $n = (Z^2\times p \times (1-p)) / E^2 = 1,068$ samples for $95\%$ confidence ($Z=1.96$).
-Assuming that the lowest ratio of rotation to non-coherent movement never goes below $30\%$, we conclude that $3,200$ samples yields a $95\%$ confidence with error intervals of $\pm 3\%$.
-Any cases where the ratio of rotation to non-coherent movement falls below $40\%$ will be classified as statistically unreliable.} (Fig.~\ref{fig:singlet_schematic}C).
+To probe the system response, we place two cells equidistant from the center of the disk-shaped micropattern, induce polarization in an independently chosen random direction, and allow the system to evolve according to Eqs.~\eqref{eq:singlet_forcebalance}, \eqref{eq:polarity_a}, \eqref{eq:polarity_c}, and~\eqref{eq:cell-cellforce} for multiple rotation cycles (Fig.~\ref{fig:doublet_schematic}A).
+Fig.~\ref{fig:doublet_schematic}B plots one rotational cycle, in either direction, as the pair navigates the confining geometry in our simulation.
+Along with trajectories, we plot the angular speed of the cell-cell separation plane for sample initializations (Fig.~\ref{fig:doublet_schematic}C).
+The cell-cell separation plane is defined as the line perpendicular to the axis of radial separation between the cells.
+The equations of motion are solved numerically using the Forward Euler-Maruyama integration scheme, and parameter values are provided in Table~S1.

-Cells display a variety of motility patterns, including cells moving persistently in one direction, either clockwise (CW) or counterclockwise (CCW) (Fig.~\ref{fig:singlet_schematic}C, Movie 1), or switching direction (Fig.~\ref{fig:singlet_schematic}C, Movie 2), thus not moving coherently (NC).
-The marginal case of non-coherent movement appears at very low frequency.
-To classify the emergent behavior, the time evolution of the angular speed is used -- non-coherent movement if the cell switches directionality over some arbitrary percentage~\footnote{Over 20\% unidirectional for coherent rotation, see SI Table.}, clockwise for negative angular speeds, or counterclockwise otherwise.
-This means that our model, at its default parameters, predicts three-state behavior with nearly all cells persistently rotating either clockwise or counterclockwise with equal transition rates (Fig.~\ref{fig:singlet_schematic}D).
+The doublets display a variety of motility patterns, including persistent circular motion either clockwise (CW) or counterclockwise (CCW), if the cells act as a cohesive unit, or not moving coherently (NC), if the cells prefer to act as individual units (Fig.~\ref{fig:doublet_schematic}A-B, Movie 1).
+To classify the emergent behavior, the time evolution of the angular speed is used --- non-coherent movement occurs if the doublet switches directionality over some arbitrary percentage~\footnote{Over 20\% unidirectional for coherent rotation, see SI Table.}, CW for negative angular speeds, or CCW for positive angular speeds.
+We find the averaged behavior of the system over $3,200$ simulations~\footnote{Without making assumptions about the underlying ratio of a binary proportion ($p=0.5$), and assuming a margin of error $E = \pm3\%$, we require $n = (Z^2\times p \times (1-p)) / E^2 = 1,068$ samples for $95\%$ confidence ($Z=1.96$).
+Assuming that the lowest ratio of rotation to non-coherent movement never goes below $30\%$, we conclude that $3,200$ samples yield a $95\%$ confidence with error intervals of $\pm 3\%$.
+Any cases where the ratio of rotation to non-coherent movement falls below $40\%$ will be classified as statistically unreliable.}, and plot the resulting motility state distribution (Fig.~\ref{fig:doublet_schematic}D).